 Performance data quoted represents past results.
 Past performance is no guarantee of future results and current performance may be higher or lower than the performance shown.
 Investment return and principal value will fluctuate so your shares, when redeemed, may be worth more or less than their original cost.
 Please visit Virtus.com for performance data current to the most recent month-end.

 Index: The FTSE EPRA NAREIT Developed Rental ex U.S. Index (net) is a free-float market capitalization-weighted index measuring international real estate securities, which meet minimum size, liquidity and investment focus criteria.
 The index is a sub-set of the FTSE EPRA NAREIT Investment Focus Index Series, which separates the existing constituents into both Rental and Non-Rental Indices.
 A company is classified as Rental if the rental revenue from properties is greater than or equal to 70% of total revenue.
 The classification is based on revenue sources as disclosed in the latest published financial statement.

 The MSCI EAFE Index (Europe, Australasia, Far East) (net) is a free float-adjusted market capitalization index that is designed to measure the equity market performance of developed markets, excluding the U.S. and Canada.
-The MSCI World Index (net) is a free float-adjusted market capitalization index that is designed to measure the equity market performance of global developed markets.
 The S&P 500® Index is a free-float market capitalization-weighted index of 500 of the largest U.S. stocks and is generally representative of the performance of larger companies in the U.S. The U.S. Dollar Spot Index is a broad-based, diversified index representing an investment in the U.S. dollar.
 The equity indexes are calculated on a total return basis with net dividends reinvested.
 The indexes are unmanaged and not available for direct investment.